SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ReferenceAndValueTypes.rst

 when you want the stable identity of a class because the lifetime of an instance is tied to some external entity, such as a file that temporarily appears on a disk.
-Your custom data type instance that represents that file needs to exist in one constant region in memory so that you can free up that memory when you are ready to delete the file.
+A custom data type instance that represents that file needs to have reference semantics so that all of your code that interacts with the object is able to interact with the same on-disk file and sees that file in the same state.
+In addition, when the object is no longer needed the on-disk file needs to be deleted.
 In other words,
 you need to manually handle deinitialization --- something you can only do with classes.
 If you are managing a resource that requires custom deinitialization, use a class.

-..
-XXX Not about memory --
-   it's so the temp file gets deleted after you deallocate the file object, or so all access to the file sees the same state

 Another reason that graphical windows and files are good examples for when to use a class